rricharz/Tek4010/README.md

 The emulator does use "rsh" or "telnet", because historical Unix systems do not support the secure ssh protocol, and because ssh does not allow using a virtual emulator such as tek4010 for security reasons.
-You need therefore to install rsh or telnet on the Raspberry Pi running the tek4010 emulator:
+You need therefore to install rsh or telnet on the Raspberry Pi or Ubuntu running the tek4010 emulator:

 	sudo apt-get install rsh-client or